Joshua-Jack/Proof-Of-Work/momint-marketplace/README.md

 active: Indicates whether the listing is currently active.

 ## **Creating a Listing**
-To list RWA tokens for sale, the following function is utilized:
+To list RWA tokens for sale, the following function is used:

 ```solidity
 function createListing(